GlastonburyC/RNAPath/README.md

 ### 2.2 Visualization

 The predicted localization of gene activity can be visually represented by plotting patch logits over the histology sample.
-Heatmaps are stored in the jpeg format.
+Heatmaps are stored in the `.jpeg` format.
 The following arguments are needed:

 * *--gene_name*: gene name (description)